sarismet/sophomore/CMPE-230-Project3/README.md

 This project has resemblance to the game in http://mypuzzle.org/find-the-pair web site, however if you are here to see the QT code then there are some notes below
+In order to run this code you can use QT creator.
 Important Notes:
 in this project there are two window.
 The first window is always open and the second one will be open if the user succeeds.